-In a reversal, the U.S. won’t block climate compensation for poor nations
+In a Reversal, the U.S. Won’t Block Climate Compensation for Poor Nations

 There is also no guarantee that wealthy countries will deposit money in the fund.
 A decade ago, the United States, EU and other wealthy emitters pledged to mobilize $100 billion per year in climate finance by 2020 to help poorer countries shift to clean energy and adapt to future climate risks through measures such as building sea walls.
 They are still falling short by tens of billions of dollars annually.

 Although American diplomats may agree to a fund, money must be appropriated by Congress.
 Last year, the Biden administration sought $2.5 billion in climate finance but secured just $1 billion, and that was when Democrats controlled both chambers.
-With Republicans, who largely oppose climate aid, set to take over the House in January, the prospects of Congress approving an entirely new pot of money for loss and damage appear dim.
+With Republicans set to take over the House in January, the prospects of Congress approving an entirely new pot of money for loss and damage appear dim.

 For their part, several European nations have voluntarily pledged more than $300 million to address loss and damage, with most of that money going toward a new insurance program to help countries recover from disasters such as flooding.
 Poor countries have praised those early efforts while noting that they are only a fraction of what is needed.